How to Wire a Subpanel: NEC Compliance Guide

 With planning complete, you can proceed with the physical installation.
 Adhering to these steps ensures a compliant and safe setup.
 For worker safety, understanding new requirements is key, especially how 2023 NEC panelboard barriers improve worker safety when accessing energized parts.

 - Install Branch Circuit Breakers.
 Install the new breakers for the branch circuits.
 This could be a 15 amp circuit breaker for lighting, a 20 amp breaker for outlets, or a 30 amp breaker for a dryer.
-You might install a 30 amp double pole breaker for a 240V load or a specific 40 amp breaker for an appliance.
-Even a 70 amp breaker might be used for a large load.
-Ensure you are using the correct type, whether a standard breaker, a dual function breaker, or special-purpose breakers like a shunt trip breaker.
+You might install a 30 amp double pole breaker for a 240 V load or a specific 40 amp breaker for an appliance.
+Ensure you are using the correct type for the application (standard thermal-magnetic, GFCI/AFCI, etc.) and that breakers are listed for the panel.
+Even a 70 amp breaker might be used for a large load—size everything to ampacity and device ratings, and ensure correct overcurrent protection and equipment compatibility.

 The Critical Importance of Grounding and Bonding